akeneo/onboarder-helpcenter/content/md/supplier-onboarder/dwl-product-import-tpl.md

 # My kingdom for a template

 In order to have an easy way to import your products in your Onboarder, you can download a template matching your families.
-Those templates provide all the required attributes in a format that your Onboarder will accept.
+Those templates provide all the attributes in a format that your Onboarder will accept.

 Here is how to get them:
 1. Log in your `Supplier Onboarder`